papersdclub/theclub/README.md

 **Paper: ["A Tutorial on Principal Component Analysis"](https://arxiv.org/pdf/1404.1100.pdf)**

+## June, 16, 2019

+The deadline for the reading is tomorrow and I hope most of you will have completed it by that time.
+But if not - it's still okay (it's soft deadline).
+There are two more activities we can perform in addition to discussion, which are:
+1. Paper summary.
+It would be good if somone can write a summary.
+2. Poll-quiz on surveymonkey that will help us to understand what was the hardest

+PS.
+Sorry for not updating for a few days.
+My life has just changed completely.
+For good.
+I was too happy. :)

+-- Cheers, Ana

 ## June, 12, 2019

 Marce (Slack: Marce) suggested that we use ReviewNB in our implementations.
 In short: it allows to review changes (diff) in notebooks in a human-readable way (not JSON diffs!), which is quite cool.
 I have already installed this plugin for our organisation, and Marce will come up with more info/tutorials soon! :)